The Best 7 Day Pennsylvania Road Trip Itinerary

 Wrapping Up the One Week Pennsylvania Road Trip

-Pennsylvania is such a beautiful and underrated state, so we hope you enjoy what we think are some of the best highlights on the southern half of the state.
+Pennsylvania is such a beautiful and underrated state, so we hope you enjoy what we think are some of the best highlights of the state’s southern half.

-Gorgeous hikes, incredible history, and some wild fun, this Pennsylvania road trip is ultimate way to explore the state.
+With gorgeous hikes, incredible history, and some wild fun, this Pennsylvania road trip is the ultimate way to explore the state.

 Read It Now.
 Pin It For Later!